swiftlang/swift-evolution/proposals/0000-revise-partition-method.md

     ///     // second == [60, 40]
     ///
     /// - Parameter belongsInSecondPartition: A predicate used to partition
     ///   the collection.
+All elements satisfying this predicate are ordered
-    /// - Returns: The pivot of the partitioned collection: The index of
+    ///   after all elements not satisfying it.
-    ///   the first element in the reordered collection that matches
+    /// - Returns: The index of the first element in the reordered collection
-    ///   `belongsInSecondPartition`.
+    ///   that matches `belongsInSecondPartition`.
     ///
     /// - Complexity: O(n)
     @discardableResult